lucien1011/FastSimulation/README.md

 ```shell
 FastSimulation/TrackingRecHitProducer/python/RecHitMerger_cfi.py
 ```
+The default distance is 1.5cm, as shown in this file.
+This number is just for testing purpose and has to be further investigated.

 ##Some information

 The EDProducer for the hit merger is added to FastSimulation/TrackingRecHitProducer/src/, as RecHitMerger.cc.
+The function passmerge reads two rechits and compare their distance.
+If the distance is larger than the mergedist in RecHitMerger_cfi.py, then the two rechits will be merged.

 Notice that to run the hit merging I have modified:
 ```shell